theweebcoders/CommercialBreaker/README.md

 ## Step 1 - Enter Details - A Little Detour

 If, for some reason, you don't want to login with Plex or can't, you can enter your Plex URL and Token manually.
-You will also have to enter the URL of your DizqueTV, and the names of your Anime Library and Toonami Library.
+You will also have to enter the URL for your DizqueTV or Tunarr, select your platfrom via the same buttons as page one, and enter the names of your Anime Library and Toonami Library.
 Just type them in and click "Continue" at the bottom right of the window.

 ## Step 2 - Select Folders - Deploy the Clydes